 Every regular day there are various mathematical activities such as Mathematical Classes, Camper Talks and Time Academic Unscheduled (TAU) as well as non-mathematical Evening Activities and Sports in the beautiful scenes of Beskidy mountains.

-There are also two special days when we do something else, for example go for a mountain hike or have fun competing in a mathematical match.
+There are also three special days when we do something else, for example go for a mountain hike, solve riddles during a Puzzle Hunt or have fun competing in a Mathematical Match.

 What MBL really is?